Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices

-Alternatively, Brillouin interactions can produce narrowband filtering without using an amplification process through use of a recently-demonstrated photonic-phononic emit-receive (PPER) device design.
+Alternatively, Brillouin interactions can produce narrowband filtering without using an amplification process through use of a recently demonstrated photonic-phononic emit-receive (PPER) device design.
 Within this PPER device, the signal is converted to an acoustic wave that transfers information between two spatially distinct waveguides over a narrow spectral band.
 The transfer function of a PPER filter is synthesized by tailoring the acoustic-wave response to produce narrowband (3 MHz) multi-pole filters with high (70 dB) out-of-band rejection \cite{shin2015control}.
 The spatial separation of the `emit' and `receive' optical waves decouples the input signal from spontaneous scattering, which is a fundamental noise source in Brillouin-based devices.
-This yields a different parameter design space from other Brillouin-based RF-photonic filters, which may prove advantageous for many practical applications.
+This yields a different design space from other Brillouin-based RF-photonic filters, which may prove advantageous for many practical applications.
+The recent demonstrations of PPER were done in silicon and silicon-nitride platforms, where suspended waveguides with micron-scale cross sections were used to guide both optical and acoustic waves \cite{shin2015control,kittlaus2018rf,kittlaus2017_Intermodal}.
+The forward Brillouin scattering process used in these devices permits tailoring of the acoustic frequency over a large range by modifying the dimensions of the acoustic waveguide \cite{shin2013tailorable}.
 A proof-of-principle RF-photonic link was demonstrated using such PPER devices, revealing a promising RF link gain ($-2$ dB) and spurious-free dynamic range (SFDR) (99 dB Hz$^{2/3}$) \cite{kittlaus2018rf}.
 In order to improve upon these results, it is necessary to identify system parameters that will provide the greatest opportunity to achieve high performance.